 When designing brickwork using reclaimed bricks, a series of choices have to be made concerning the appearance, as follows:

-joints: colour, thickness and type.
+- joints: colour, thickness and type.
 Traditionally, there are often brushed joints, a sandy/beige colour.
 But it is also possible to work with a thin, dark joint.
-In other cases, the project developers expressly leave the cladding non-repointed to emphasise the rough appearance of the façade.
+In other cases, the project designers can expressly leave the cladding non-repointed to emphasise the rough appearance of the façade.

-The success of reclaimed bricks has led some manufacturers to produce new bricks imitating the appearance of reused bricks, using “artificial ageing” techniques blows on the edges, fake traces of mortar, etc. Confirm the origin of your reclaimed bricks with your supplier.
+The success of reclaimed bricks has led some manufacturers to produce new bricks imitating the appearance of reclaimed bricks, using ’artificial ageing’ techniques: blows on the edges, fake traces of mortar, etc. Confirm the truly reclaimed origin of your bricks with your supplier.

 Did you know?

-There has been an interesting development in the reusable brick market.
-In the past, “hand-made” bricks were the most popular.
+Many Belgian reclaimed bricks dealers have witnessed an interesting development in the reclaimed bricks sector.
+In the past, ’hand-made’ bricks were the most popular.
 These are bricks of irregular appearance, sometimes over two hundred years old.
 Since the 1990s, the demolition of very old buildings has decreased, while the demand for reclaimed bricks has remained constant.
-This has resulted in recovery operators taking an interest in the more modern types of solid brick, machine-made (extruded).
+This has resulted in reclamation contractors taking an interest in the more modern types of solid brick, machine-made (extruded).
 These date from the first half of the 20th century and have a much more regular appearance.
-The recent reusable bricks have gradually found a place on the market.
-Because they are more commonplace during demolitions, they are also cheaper than reusable hand-made bricks.
+More recent reclaimed bricks have gradually found a place on the market.
+Because they are more commonplace during demolitions, they are also cheaper than reclaimed hand-made bricks.